RenCrimwell/RenCrimwell/README.md

 I'm - years old. :0

-I'm from countryyy ummm I better not tell. ;D
+I'm from countryyy ummm better not to say. ;D

 I used to study at [King's College International School Bangkok.](https://www.kingsbangkok.ac.th/en) and [University of OXFORD](https://en.m.wikipedia.org/wiki/Oxford)